 Users are exempt from the requirements in the above paragraph during a calendar month in which they discharge no more than fifteen (15) kilograms of hazardous wastes, unless the wastes are acute hazardous wastes as specified in DHEC regulation 61-79 sections 261.30(d) and 261.33(e).
-Discharge of more than fifteen kilograms of non-acute hazardous wastes in a calendar month, or of any quantity of acute hazardous wastes as specified in DHEC regulation.
+Discharge of more than fifteen kilograms of non-acute hazardous wastes in a calendar month, or of any quantity of acute hazardous wastes as specified in DHEC regulation 61-79 sections 261.30(d) and 261.33(e), requires a one-time notification.
 Subsequent months during which the user discharges more than such quantities of any hazardous waste do not require additional notification.